-In triangular, quadrangular, tournament or similar dual-team events, an individual(s) penalized for flagrant misconduct shall be disqualified and removed from the premises for the duration of the event, including multiple-day competitions.
+In a triangular, quadrangular, individual advancement or dual-team advancement tournament, an individual(s) penalized for flagrant misconduct shall be disqualified and removed from the premises for the duration of the event, including multiple-day competitions.
 "Premises" is defined as the building in which the event takes place.
-The table scorer is required to inform the head coach that a team member, who must be identified by name, has been charged with a flagrant misconduct violation.
-(See Rule 7.9.13.)
+The head table scorer is required to inform the head coach that a team member, who must be identified by name, has been charged with a flagrant misconduct violation.
+(See Rule 7.10.13.)